Question

 Quick tools for school, health, and money decisions.

-Use this max heart rate calculator when you want to estimate the upper end of your training heart rate.
-It gives you a simple ceiling that helps explain the target zones you use during exercise.
-Your max heart rate is a ceiling, not a target to hold during every workout.
+Use this max heart rate calculator to estimate the upper end of your training heart rate from age, then compare it with target zones and workout intensity.
+The estimate is a planning ceiling, not a number to chase in every session.

 What you will get